neonbadger/DestinationUnknown/README.md

 ####Natural Language User Interface

-I experimented with a novel UI concept and implemented a Natural Language Form ("NLF"), embedding input fields inside sentences to make filling out a form as engaging as writing a mini story.
-In addition to asking for the user's current location, desired event type, and preferred destination for business discovery, the form collects the user's feelings at the time of search by asking about the user's mood, self-description, and celebrity alter-ego.
+Destination Unknown experiments with a novel UI concept called Natural Language UI to transform the conventional Q&A-type forms for user input.
+The app implements a Natural Language Form ("NLF"), embedding input fields inside sentences to make filling out a form as engaging and as writing a mini story, and as easy as talking to a friend.
+In addition to asking for the user's current location, desired event type, and preferred destination, the form collects the user's feelings at the time of search by asking about the user's mood, self-description, and celebrity alter-ego.
 For more design inspirations on NLF, please visit this [blog post](http://www.jroehm.com/2014/01/ui-pattern-natural-language-form/).

 ####Business Discovery